23 Food Storage Guidelines That Will Blow Your Mind

 Real Maple Syrup

-Real maple syrup can last up to 2-years if it is stored in the refrigerator.
-Real maple syrup has no preservatives and can become moldy after opening if it’s not chilled.
+Real maple syrup can last up to 2-years if stored in the refrigerator.
+Since real maple syrup has no preservatives and can become moldy after opening if it’s not chilled.
+If you can buy it in a glass jar, I’ve heard it’s better for storage.

 Garlic

 Garlic is best stored at room temperature.
-In fact, it can be stored on the counter for 3-4 months.
-Individual cloves will last 10-days on the counter.
+It can be stored on the counter for 3-4 months.
+Individual cloves will last 10 days on the counter.
 You can also freeze garlic for even longer.
-My favorite garlic tool, Garlic Press/Slicer and Roller
+My favorite garlic tools: Garlic Press/Slicer and Roller

 Keep Potatoes Away From Onions

 Potatoes should be stored in a cool, dark place.
-But, they should not be stored near onions because they can tend to make each other spoil faster.
+But, they should not be stored near onions because they can tend to cause spoilage with each other.

 Onions

-Onions can last up to 2-months when they are stored in a cool, dry place.
-But, like potatoes, they should not be stored near other fruits and vegetables because they will make each other spoil faster.
+Onions can last up to 2-months when stored in a cool, dry place.
+But, like potatoes, they should not be stored near other fruits and vegetables because they will spoil each other faster.

 Tomatoes

 Tomatoes should not be stored in the fridge.
-In fact, storing them in the fridge can cause them to lose their flavor.
+Storing them in the fridge can cause them to lose their flavor.
 Tomatoes are best stored at room temperature on the counter or in a pantry.
+Purchase them in quantities you plan to use in the next week to 10 days if not fully ripe when purchased.

 Eggs

 You can store eggs in the fridge for up to 2-weeks.
-But, you can also store them in the freezer for up to 1-year.
-Just be sure to crack them and mix them with a little water before freezing.
+But you can also store them in the freezer for up to 1-year.
+Just be sure to crack them and mix them with water before freezing.
 How to Freeze Eggs: Everything You Need to Know

 Butter Lasts Longer in the Fridge

-Butter can last up to 2-months in the fridge.
-But, it will only last 1-month if it’s stored at room temperature.
+Butter can last up to 2 months in the fridge.
+But, it will only last 1 month if stored at room temperature.
 And, if you have a hot or humid kitchen, your butter could spoil within a few days, so it’s best kept chilled.
 You can also use a Butter Bell.

 Coconut Oil